w-club/comfyui_docker/README.md

 ---

-## 🔍 Notes & Tips
+## 🔍 Notes & Requirements

+- **Required:** NVIDIA drivers and `nvidia-container-toolkit` **must** be correctly installed on the host, otherwise GPU access will not work.
+- **Required:** The `./comfyui:/comfyui` bind mount **must** be present for this setup, as the container expects ComfyUI to live at `/comfyui` inside the container.
 - You can still install additional custom nodes via **ComfyUI-Manager** inside the UI.
-- If you want a fully immutable container, you can remove the `./comfyui:/comfyui` bind mount and rely solely on the image’s built-in ComfyUI.
-- For best performance, ensure:
-  - NVIDIA drivers and `nvidia-container-toolkit` are correctly installed on the host.
-  - You have enough VRAM for your chosen models and workflows.
+- Ensure you have enough VRAM for your chosen models and workflows.